wtjerry/gitShowAndTell/Readme.md

 - help you match git commands to ways you want to manipulating your repository

 This repository WILL NOT:
-- take over the decision on what is the correct branching strategy for you
+- make the decision what is the correct branching strategy for you
 - explain how to interact with Github, Gitlab, tfs, PullRequests etc.
 - explain SourceTree, GitExtensions, GitKraken, Fork or any GUI tool for that matter